MockingbirdME/game_md/Dev's D20 version/core rules.md

 ## Warrior Traits
+### Ambusher, Backstab
+The character gains an ambush damage bonus that they can apply to one eligible attack each turn, the damage bonus is equal 3.
+Additionally the character may apply their ambush bonus when making a melee attack against a flat footed foe.
+### Ambusher, Sneak Attack
+**Requirements:** Backstab Ambusher
+_Advanced_ The character may apply their ambush bonus when making a melee attack against a flat footed or surprised foe.
+### Ambusher, Stealthy
+**Requirements:** Sneak Attack Ambusher
+_Advanced_ The character may apply their ambush bonus when making a melee attack against a foe who is unaware of the character's presence, or unaware that they are a threat.
+### Ambusher, Flanking
+**Requirements:** Stealthy Ambusher
+_Heroic_ The character may apply their ambush bonus when making a melee attack against a foe the character is flanking.
+### Ambusher, Ranged
+**Requirements:** Backstab Ambusher
+_Advanced_ The character may apply their ambush bonus when making a ranged attack at close range provided they meet their other requirements to apply this bonus.
+### Ambusher, Sniper
+**Requirements:** Ranged Ambusher
+_Heroic_ The character may apply their ambush bonus when making a ranged attack at any range provided they meet their other requirements to apply this bonus.
+### Ambusher, Assassin
+**Requirements:** Sneak Attack Ambusher
+_Heroic_ Increase the character's ambush damage bonus by 5, this trait may be taken multiple times.
 ### Combat Reflexes
 The character gains an additional reaction each turn, this reaction can only be used to make a free attack.
 ### Combat Reflexes, Advanced